 Authors are required to follow the article guidelines set forth in the submission checklist.
-Manuscripts defective in the points listed in the checklist will be returned for correction and resubmission.
+Manuscripts that do not conform to the points listed in the checklist will be returned for correction and resubmission.
 CARBON Submission Checklist

 For the Chinese Version of the Guide for Authors please CLICK HERE.